 - Visit websites for information on accessing student services.
 Updated guidance available on housing contracts and dining services.

 Is UCR cancelling classes?

-All instruction (including but not limited to labs, studios, and directed studies) will be delivered remotely for the entirety of the spring quarter.
-This is a change from the April 3 end date for remote instruction.
+All instruction (including but not limited to labs, studios, and directed studies) will be delivered remotely for the entirety of the summer quarter.

 To facilitate remote instruction and learning, ITS is identifying solutions for those instructors, teaching assistants, and students who are in urgent need of laptops and internet access.